RefactorSecurity/redactor/README.md

 - **Theme & UI options** – Light/dark theme toggle, syntax-highlighting control, tabbed workspace with rename/close, scrollable tab bar, and responsive layout.
 - **Data ingress** – Load bundled samples, open local files, or paste directly.
 Tabs keep per-input state (raw/redacted text and detected format).
 - **Data egress** – Copy to clipboard, save a single redaction, or use **Bulk Save** to generate multiple redacted variants in one ZIP.
-- **Offline-friendly** – All logic runs client-side; no servers or network calls beyond CDN-loaded libraries.
+- **Offline-friendly & backend-free** – All logic runs entirely in the browser; no backend services or network calls beyond the CDN-loaded libraries.

 ## Getting Started